aws-solutions-library-samples/guidance-for-deploying-high-performance-computing-clusters-on-aws/README.md

 Alternatively, when you launch the `5_pcluster.yaml` CloudFormation template, you can select an SSH Key pair that already exists in your AWS Account.
 If you completed the prerequistes steps to create a key pair you will see it populated in this list.

-1. Locate your ssh key pair
+1. Locate your SSH key pair
 2. Ensure you have the proper permissions set on the key pair (read-only access)
    ```chmod 400 /path/key/ssh_key.pem```
 3. In the list of services select `EC2`